 Ripple is currently embroiled in a lawsuit brought by the U.S. Securities and Exchange Commission, which alleges it engaged in unregistered securities trading.
-The case appeared to be nearing resolution on Dec.
-1.
+The case is ongoing as of Oct.
+19.

 Ripple bought back $200 million in Series C shares from one of its investors in what analysts say is a move to strengthen its balance sheet before going public, FXStreet reported.
-The expectation that Ripple would announce its initial public offering after the SEC lawsuit gained traction recently when CEO Brad Garlinghouse told CNBC that it would, in fact, explore the possibility of an IPO.
+The expectation that Ripple would announce its initial public offering after the SEC lawsuit gained traction when CEO Brad Garlinghouse told CNBC that it would, in fact, explore the possibility of an IPO.

 XRP’s price is down considerably compared to a year ago, and you can buy it for well under $1.